sarah-eiger/playlists/README.md

 ### Login Module

 Utilises Angular reactive forms to handle username and password values.
 'Required' validators are implemented.
 'Login' button is disabled if the login form is invalid.
-Login can be tested with username: test password: test; or username: test1 password: test1.
-An error div will show if login throws an error response (can test by typing any other username/password).
+Login can be tested with `username: test password: test`; or `username: test1 password: test1`.
+An error div will show if login throws an error response (can test by typing any unknown username/password value).
 Password input can be toggled to show/hide value.
 Whilst login is loading, the 'Login' button will display as disabled 'Loading' button.

 ### Playlists Module

-As stated above, playlist data is retrieved before this module loads.
+As stated above, playlist data is retrieved before this module loads using our resolver.
 We assign this value to a dataSource.
-Although dataSource is normally used for mat-tables, I decided to use it here to display mat-cards as it simplifies the process of adding/handling filters and pagination, both of which are used here.
+Although dataSource is normally used for mat-tables, I decided to use it here with mat-cards as it simplifies the process of adding/handling filters and pagination, both of which are used here.
 I then connect the database to a playlists$ observable, which we render using ngFor and the async pipe in the template.
 The paginator is added in the ngAfterViewInit lifecycle hook, because adding it at a sooner point prevents it rendering properly.
-On click of a mat-card, it will navigate you externally to the playist's url.
+On click of a mat-card, it will navigate you externally to the playlist's url.

-A couple challenges I faced here: 1) it took me some time to learn how the dataSource can be added to mat-cards, as with mat-tables, it is simply bound to a table on the template (`[dataSource]=dataSource`).
+A couple challenges I faced here: 1) it took me some time to learn how the dataSource can be added to mat-cards.
+With mat-tables, it is simply bound to a table on the template (`[dataSource]=dataSource`).
 I didn't know dataSource could be connected via the 'connect()' method.
-Another issue was I was getting an ExpressionChangedAfterItHasBeenCheckedError each time playlists were loading.
+Another issue was I was getting an `ExpressionChangedAfterItHasBeenCheckedError` each time playlists were loaded.
 I wasn't 100% sure why, but I think it's because I am adding a dataSource and a paginator to my playlists$ at different points, so it's going through different changes whilst the app is loading.
-I was able to resolve this by manually calling 'detectChanges()', but I wasn't certain if this is the best solution.
+I was able to resolve this by manually calling detectChanges(), but I wasn't certain if this is the best solution.

 ### NgRx Store